 Piktochart is online software for creating infographics.
 The simplicity is via drag and drop, a collection of themes from which to choose, and support for design.
 Free and paid accounts are available.

 Prezi is for creating presentations live and on the web.
 Go beyond a simple slideshow with this software.
+It features Prezi Design, Prezi Present, and Prezi Video.
 Online tutorials are available.
+There are free and paid versions with special pricing for educators and students.

 Scribus is open source desktop publishing software.
 Great for layout of "newsletters, corporate stationery, posters, training manuals, technical documentation, business cards," and creating PDFs, including interactive PDF forms.
 Page templates, drawing tools, and several professional publishing features are included (Specifications section).